Bio – wanart.com

 With former Governor of Massachusetts, Michael Dukakis, in 1985 at ceremony honoring greeting card design contest winners.

-Joyce Wan is the author and illustrator of bestselling books for children including You Are My Cupcake, The Whale in My Swimming Pool, Peek-A-Boo Farm, and Sleepyheads.
-Her signature style—bold, joyful, and irresistibly cute—has reached millions, with over 30 published titles and more than 2 million books in print worldwide.
+Joyce Wan is the author and illustrator of best-selling books for children including You Are My Cupcake, The Whale in My Swimming Pool, Peek-A-Boo Farm, and Sleepyheads.
+Her signature style—bold, joyful, and irresistibly cute—has reached millions, with over 40 titles and more than 2 million books in print worldwide.

 Joyce's creative journey began in the first grade when she won a city-wide greeting card design contest sponsored by the Art Institute of Boston.
 Her winning card design was sold through a major department store chain—and two decades later, that early success inspired her to launch her own design studio, creating greeting cards, apparel, and gifts sold in boutiques around the world.
 A serendipitous meeting with an art director at a gift trade show led to her debut picture book Greetings from Kiwi and Pear, in 2009.